Todders92/Weekend-Project/README.md

 ## Known Bugs

-_none yet.
-Give it time, I'm sure ill run into something._
+_None yet!
+Give it time, I'm sure I'll run into something._

 ## technologies Used